Amitk249/Expense_TrackerWeb/README.md

   - Implement JWT token authentication for a more scalable and secure system, especially for API endpoints.

 - **User-Specific Categories:**
-  - Modify the category management system to allow users to create and manage their own categories without affecting others.
+  - Modify the category management system to allow users to create and manage their categories without affecting others.

 - **Frontend Enhancements:**
   - Improve the responsiveness of the frontend to ensure a better user experience across different devices.